-Planes, Trains and Automobiles, our exhibition of transport photographs from the national collection, closes this weekend.
-As part of this exhibition we acquired a stunning photograph by American photographer Jeffrey Milstein.
+As part of our 2018 exhibition Planes, Trains and Automobiles, we acquired a stunning photograph by American photographer Jeffrey Milstein.
 In this blog, James Crawford, writer and presenter of the BBC One series Scotland from the Sky, takes Milstein's work as the starting point to explore the magic of viewing the world from above.

 At first glance, you see a flower, shedding its petals in the wind.
 Another photograph shows a massive line of shelves, displaying row after row of brightly coloured book spines.
 Next is a close-up view of the veins of a leaf, spreading outwards in a delicate, repeating pattern.

 Look again.
 Look closer.
 And very quickly you see something else.

 The flower is no flower.
 It’s an airport terminal.
 Newark airport to be exact.
 Pictured at dusk, as a warm orange glow spills out from the circular terminal building onto the wide aprons of runway.
 And the petals, drifting off?
 They are aircraft, arriving at and leaving their stands: connecting and disconnecting from the air bridges that will carry passengers to and from the terminal.